nahume24/CMPG-323-Overview/README.md

 # **The use of a .gitignore file within each project**

 When I commit a project to the GitHub repository, Git is instructed by the **gitignore** file which files to ignore.
 This means that the repository will correspond with the correct project.For example Project 1 repository will be committed to project one therefore it wont interfere with other project that it did not commit to.
-Project 2 and 3 the appsettings would have to be ignored since it contains
+Project 2 and 3 the appsettings would have to be ignored since it contains the connection string of the project.

 # The storage of credentials and sensitive information